-At December 31, 2023, all of our lodging properties are operated pursuant to property management agreements with professional third-party property management companies as follows:
+At December 31, 2024, all of our lodging properties are operated pursuant to property management agreements with professional third-party property management companies as follows:

-Management Company Number of Properties Number of Guestrooms

-Affiliates of Aimbridge Hospitality 61 9,096

-OTO Development, LLC 12 1,765

-Stonebridge Realty Advisors, Inc. and affiliates 8 1,143

-Affiliates of Marriott, including Courtyard Management Corporation, SpringHill SMC Corporation and Residence Inn by Marriott, Inc. 6 973

-Crestline Hotels & Resorts, LLC 5 617

-White Lodging Services Corporation 2 453

-Hersha Hospitality Management 2 338

-Concord Hospitality Enterprises 2 264

-InterContinental Hotel Group Resources, Inc., an affiliate of IHG 1 252

-Blink Data Services, LLC 1 11

-Total 100 14,912
+Management Company Number of Properties Number of Guestrooms Affiliates of Aimbridge Hospitality, LLC 50 7,525 OTO Development, LLC 11 1,559 Affiliates of Magna Hospitality Group, L.C.
+10 1,619 Stonebridge Realty Advisors, Inc. and affiliates 7 1,042 Crestline Hotels & Resorts, LLC 7 927 Affiliates of Marriott, including Courtyard Management Corporation, SpringHill SMC Corporation and Residence Inn by Marriott, Inc. 4 563 White Lodging Services Corporation 2 453 Hersha Hospitality Management 2 338 Concord Hospitality Enterprises Company, LLC 2 264 InterContinental Hotel Group Resources, Inc., an affiliate of IHG 1 252 Blink Data Services, LLC 1 11 Total 97 14,553

 Our typical property management agreement requires us to pay a base fee to our property manager calculated as a percentage of total property revenues.
 In addition, our property management agreements generally provide that the property manager can earn an incentive fee upon achieving earnings before interest, taxes, depreciation and amortization ("EBITDA") over certain thresholds.
 Our TRS Lessees may employ other property managers in the future.
-We do not, and will not, have any ownership or economic interest in any of the property management companies engaged by our TRS Lessees.
+We do not have any ownership or economic interest in any of the property management companies engaged by our TRS Lessees.
+However, we have a purchase option to acquire a 10% to 15% equity interest in the entity that owns the Onera brand, which is an affiliate of Blink Data Services, LLC, if we reach certain investment thresholds in Onera-branded properties.